Geographies of Conservation & Development

 Teaching

-I am an enthusiastic teacher who believes in the transformative potential of education.
+I am an engage teacher who believes in the transformative potential of education.
 Whether in the classroom or working alongside partners in the “field”, I draw from 25+ years of focused cross-cultural learning and communication to facilitate co-learning across knowledge communities.

 Website is Currently Under Construction